apache/samza/docs/learn/documentation/versioned/api/test-framework.md

 {% highlight java %}

-    // Consume multi-paritioned stream
-    Map<Integer, PageView> expOutput;
+    // Consume multi-paritioned stream, key of the map represents partitionId Map<Integer, PageView> expOutput;
-    StreamAssert.containsInOrder(imod, expectedOutput, Duration.ofMillis(1000));
+    StreamAssert.containsInOrder(outputPageViews, expectedOutput, Duration.ofMillis(1000));
     // Consume single paritioned stream
     StreamAssert.containsInOrder(outputPageViews, Arrays.asList(...), Duration.ofMillis(1000));

 {% endhighlight %}

-2. You have the flexibility to define your custom assertions using api TestRunner.consumeStream() to assert on any partitions of the stream
+2. You have the flexibility to define your custom assertions using API TestRunner.consumeStream() to assert on any partitions of the stream

 {% highlight java %}